lewdmagic/VoreWar/README.md

 The name of the folder serves as the ID of the race.
 To keep IDs from colliding, the race id is made up of 2 parts separated by a period.
 First part is the creator's name and the second is the race name such as: `jackson.human`

 The fastest way to create a new race is to copy an existing one!
-For example, you can copy the folder `magic.equine` and name it `jamie.equine`.
+For example, you can copy the folder `greenslime.equine` and name it `jamie.equine`.
 You just created a new custom race.
 Next time you start the game, it will show up as a separate option.
 Of course it's a carbon copy, but you can immediately begin to modify and experiment with it.

 Your `jamie.equine` folder will contain the following items: